-Subsequent to the three months ended March 31, 2022, the Company granted incentive stock options to employees to purchase up to 250,000 common shares in the capital of the Company at a price of \$1.44 per share for a five-year period, in accordance with its Stock Option Plan.
-Vesting will occur over a period of twenty-four months, with an initial 25% of the Options vesting six months following the date of grant, followed by an additional 25% of the Options every six months thereafter until fully vested.
+Subsequent to June 30, 2022, the Company granted incentive stock options to employees to purchase up to 400,000 common shares in the capital of the Company at a price of \$1.07 per share for a five-year period.
+Vesting will occur over a period of twenty-four months, with an initial 25% of the options vesting six months following the date of grant, followed by an additional 25% of the options every six months thereafter until fully vested.